 What can you do to prevent hemorrhoids from coming back?

-I inform all my patients to add dietary and supplemental fiber to the diet as best they can.
+I inform all my patients to increase dietary or supplemental fiber in the diet.
 Guidelines recommend about 25-35 g per day.
-Other than high fiber foods, I typically favor Citrucel (methylcellulose) and Fibercon (polycarbophil) supplements as they are in pill form and when taken with lots of water 24-32 0z can add water to stools and prevent straining by easing elimination.
-Other fibers are good too like psyllium husk but these tend to cause bloating, which a lot of my patient’s have already.
+For supplementing, I typically recommend Citrucel (methylcellulose) and Fibercon (polycarbophil) taken in pill form with 8 ounces water.
+This can add some bulk and water to stools and facilitate ease of elimination.
+Other fibers like psyllium husk (metamucil) are suitable too but can cause bloating.
+All are available over the counter.

 Other hemorrhoid tips and information:

 Many patients attribute “hemorrhoids” as the cause of any symptom of the rectum/anus but they may not always be involved.
 A careful history and exam can help to make the right diagnosis.
 Readers should always consider talking to their doctors about lingering perianal or rectal symptoms they think are attributed to hemorrhoids before taking matters into their own hands to ensure an accurate diagnosis and treatment.